oysteinkrog/ergodox-stand/README.md

 # Big fat warning
 **_I have not yet printed or tested my forked version.
 Use with caution._**

+New (10 September 2014): I have a full-hand version ordered from a local printer, and a "standard" version ordered from Shapeways, so I'll be able to test both designs soon.
+I chose different angles for each just to cover my bases.

 ## The design
 ![design](resources/stand.png)